 Let’s do this!

-Once you address the shoulder slant, the upper chest and the armhole positions, you can re-create blouses to infinity.
+Create blouses to infinity...#1 address the shoulder slant, the upper chest, and the armhole positions.
 The most common issue I hear is creating beautiful bust lines.
 Although the bodies will have different pressure points for movement, the adjustment is the same.
-We’ll use the bust as an example, but the rule also applies to square wide shoulders where the arm might show pressure at the sleeve.
+We’ll use the bust as an example, but the rule would also apply to square wide shoulders where the arm might show pressure at the sleeve.
 When the fabric pulls across the bust, you’ll feel the blouse slipping back, see creases under the arms, and a shoulder slant that doesn’t match the shoulders.
-By releasing the fabric at the "pull", the fabric will fall naturally over the curve.
+By releasing the fabric of the pull, the fabric will fall naturally over the curve.

-Once the correct chest position and shoulder slant are determined, the sleeve and armhole will need to be matched to the crease of the armhole.
-Easy.
+Once the correct chest position and shoulder slant are determined, the sleeve and armhole will need to be matched to the crease of the arm

 The sleeve is important in movement, of course, but most of the problems that will ever arise are in the bodice.
 This is where balance starts.